Home / Comparisons / Rocket Languages vs Babbel

 Shorter Lesson Format

-They’re great for squeezing a lesson in on your lunch break, after dinner, or while on the 🚽.
-They just don’t feel as taxing and are more bite-sized.
+They’re great for squeezing a lesson in on your lunch break, after dinner, or while waiting in the school pick-up line.
+At about 10-15 minutes each, they feel more manageable and less mentally taxing.

 Review Sessions